Chuck Dong // Instant Photographer

 Why use instant cameras?
 What's the deal?

 I love to make it difficult.
-Having a very limited amount of shots and technical capabilities, forces you to respect moments much more and makes you very aware of the situation around you.
+Having a very limited amount of shots and technical capabilities, forces you to respect moments much more and makes you very aware of the situations around you.
 You tend to rely more on instinct, rather than the piece of equipment you are using.
 With any kind of field experience, you always develop that sixth sense of what is going to work and what is not.
+There is still a certain wizardry that is required with taking a great Polaroid photo.

 What's your take on digital cameras today?

 I love the way digital has made photography universal and public.
-In a way, instant film was the former public medium.
-It was just too expensive and limiting and economically became eclipsed by the digital revolution.
+In a way, instant film was the former universal public medium, became too expensive and limiting, and economically became eclipsed by the digital revolution.
 But the authenticity of digital photographs has been in question for the past twenty or so years.
 I think it's safe to say all published photos in the mass media today have been digitally manipulated to some degree.
 However, instant film has maintained it's reputation of truthfulness and uncensored process.
-That's why I love it.
+That's why I love it like a classic hip hop album.

-Today, we are seeing a reaction towards digital manipulation to the point that I would say photographers are really just "designing" their photos and subjects.
-Unfortunately, for people who love photographic truth in a digital world, this means appealing to the masses with "digital plastic surgery".
+Today, we are seeing digital manipulation to the point that I would say photographers are really just "designing" their photos and subjects.
+Like when you see the behind the scenes green screen takes from CGI movie set, photographers are also anticipating elements they can add or manipulate later.
+I always say, if it’s more than 3 layers in Photoshop, it probably never existed in nature or reality.
+But unfortunately, for the human body itself, this means appealing to the masses through "digital plastic surgery".
+Maybe the worst morals/ethics playing god decision that any photographer has to make.
 I read a quote from actress Keira Knightley telling The Times of London, “I’ve had my body (digitally) manipulated so many different times for so many different reasons, whether it’s paparazzi photographers or film posters.
 I think women’s bodies are a battleground and photography is partly to blame.
 You need tremendous skill to be able to get a woman’s shape and make it look like it does in life, which is always beautiful."

 Describe the vibe you try to capture in your photos.